submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 {{% notice tip %}}
 Make sure you have `subctl` [set up](../deployment/subctl/#installation).
-Regardless of how Submariner was deployed, `subctl` can be used for various tasks such as verification and troubleshooting, and is going be used in this guide.
+Regardless of how Submariner was deployed, `subctl` can be used for various tasks such as verification and troubleshooting, as shown in this guide.
 {{% /notice %}}

 {{% notice note %}}